JakeKing/skimmer.js/README.md

 After doing some research for a presentation on modern Phishing tactics, I came across Social Media Leak by Robin Linus (https://robinlinus.github.io/socialmedia-leak/) and decided to use some of his example code to produce a simple NodeJS / JS payload for recon work.

+I highly reccomend you review and understand the vulnerabilities presented in his proof of concept.
+It is a much better representation of what I have worked on here.

-This work is adapted from his, with some small additions in the form of XMLHTTPrequests being used to forward the client-side data to a backend NodeJS server for logging / monitoring.
+The code in the skimmer.js payload is almost entirely Robins, with some additions in the form of XMLHTTPrequests being used to forward the client-side data to a backend NodeJS server for logging / monitoring.

-This payload should never be used without permission, and only be used for testing security controls on your OWN systems.
+Really, this tool is designed to better determine suitable payloads for internal pentest and phishing programs to better understand how to effectively scope targets with well-designed Spear Phishing payloads using SET & other great tools.

 ## Using Skimmer.js